 Here are some pros and cons:

-- It allowed for password protection which is nice
+- It allowed for password protection which is nice.

-- It only grabs the full screen.
+- Earlier versions would only grab the full screen.

 - The work around is to crop and resize in the compositing OBS scene.